trungthanhcva2206/smart-air-ngsi-ld/frontend/README.md

 # 🌤️ Smart Air — AirTrack Frontend

-**Smart Air AirTrack** là frontend cho hệ thống quan trắc chất lượng không khí thời gian thực.
+**Smart Air AirTrack** is the frontend for a real-time air quality monitoring system.
-Ứng dụng hiển thị bản đồ trạm quan trắc, dashboard tổng quan, biểu đồ SSE realtime, trang admin quản lý thiết bị & tài khoản.
+The application displays a monitoring station map, an overview dashboard, real-time SSE charts, and an admin page for managing devices and accounts.

-Giao diện được xây dựng bằng **React + Vite**, sử dụng **GeoJSON**, **SSE**, và **RESTful API** để kết nối với backend.
+The interface is built using **React + Vite**, utilizing **GeoJSON**, **SSE**, and **RESTful APIs** to connect with the backend.

 ## Preview
-- Bản đồ tương tác (Leaflet + MapLibre GL)
+- Interactive Map (Leaflet + MapLibre GL)
-- Chart realtime/history với Recharts
+- Real-time/Historical charts with Recharts
-- Dashboard tổng quan với dữ liệu SSE
+- Overview Dashboard with SSE data
-- Hệ thống xác thực (Login/Register/Profile)
+- Authentication System (Login/Register/Profile)
-- Trang Admin quản lý trạm – thiết bị – tài khoản
+- Admin Page for managing stations – devices – accounts
-- Tích hợp OpenAPI docs (iframe)
+- OpenAPI docs integration (iframe)

 ## Tech Stack
 - React 19 + Vite 7